tony-aw/tinycodet/README.md

-Doing the above, instead of attaching a package using `library` or `require`, can (sometimes) be quite beneficial (i.e. prevent overlapping namespaces, prevent overriding base/core R functions, prevent polluting the namespace, clarify which function came from which package) - despite the fact that using an alias is not popular among R users.
+Doing the above, instead of attaching a package using `library` or `require`, can (sometimes) be quite beneficial (i.e. prevent overlapping namespaces, prevent overriding base/core R functions, prevent polluting the namespace, clarify which function came from which package).

 Loading a package alias does have some drawbacks.
 One is that you cannot easily import multiple packages under the same alias.
 There are a couple